zumasys/docs/site/docs/jbase/jbase/jbase-fundamentals/README.md

 MATREAD DIMARRAY FROM CUST,ID THEN …
 ```

-- WRITE - writes an array to an opened file
+`WRITE` writes an array to an opened file

 ```
 WRITE ARRAY ON CUST,ID